Skeletal formula

 An early form of this representation was first developed by organic chemist August Kekulé, while the modern form is closely related to and influenced by the Lewis structure of molecules and their valence electrons.
 Hence they are sometimes termed Kekulé structures or Lewis–Kekulé structures.
-Skeletal formulae have become ubiquitous in organic chemistry, partly because they are relatively quick and simple to draw, and also because the curved arrow notation used for discussions of reaction mechanisms and electron delocalization can be readily superimposed.
+Skeletal formulas have become ubiquitous in organic chemistry, partly because they are relatively quick and simple to draw, and also because the curved arrow notation used for discussions of reaction mechanisms and electron delocalization can be readily superimposed.

 Several other ways of depicting chemical structures are also commonly used in organic chemistry (though less frequently than skeletal formulae).
 For example, conformational structures look similar to skeletal formulae and are used to depict the approximate positions of atoms in 3D space, as a perspective drawing.
 Other types of representation, such as Newman projection, Haworth projection or Fischer projection, also look somewhat similar to skeletal formulae.
 However, there are slight differences in the conventions used, and the reader needs to be aware of them in order to understand the structural details encoded in the depiction.
 While skeletal and conformational structures are also used in organometallic and inorganic chemistry, the conventions employed also differ somewhat.

 The skeleton

 Terminology

 The skeletal structure of an organic compound is the series of atoms bonded together that form the essential structure of the compound.
 The skeleton can consist of chains, branches and/or rings of bonded atoms.
 Skeletal atoms other than carbon or hydrogen are called heteroatoms.

 The skeleton has hydrogen and/or various substituents bonded to its atoms.
 Hydrogen is the most common non-carbon atom that is bonded to carbon and, for simplicity, is not explicitly drawn.
-In addition, carbon atoms are not generally labelled as such directly (i.e. with "C"), whereas heteroatoms are always explicitly noted as such ("N" for nitrogen, "O" for oxygen, etc.)
+In addition, carbon atoms are not generally labelled as such directly (i.e. with "C"), whereas heteroatoms are always explicitly noted as such ("N" for nitrogen, "Cl" for chlorine, etc.)

 Heteroatoms and other groups of atoms that give rise to relatively high rates of chemical reactivity, or introduce specific and interesting characteristics in the spectra of compounds are called functional groups, as they give the molecule a function.
 Heteroatoms and functional groups are collectively called "substituents", as they are considered to be a substitute for the hydrogen atom that would be present in the parent hydrocarbon of the organic compound.